Data products

 Historic Observational Time Series For ICOS and Non-ICOS Stations

-Atmospheric Greenhouse Gas Mole Fractions of CO2 collected by the ICOS ATC, covering the period 1972-2023, including final quality-controlled Level 2 ICOS data, release 2022-1 and NRT data up to 12 September 2023.
+Atmospheric Greenhouse Gas Mole Fractions of CO2 collected by the ICOS ATC, covering the period 1972-2024, including final quality-controlled Level 2 ICOS data, release 2023-1 and NRT data up to 1 February 2024.
 During the most recent period, a selected set of stations, after being labelled as ICOS stations, observations follow the ICOS Atmospheric Station specification V2.0.
-Measurements and data processing for all time series is described in Ramonet et al., 2020.

-Atmospheric Greenhouse Gas Mole Fractions of CH4 collected by the ICOS ATC, covering the period 1984-2023, including final quality-controlled Level 2 ICOS data, release 2022-1 and NRT data up to September 2023.
+Atmospheric Greenhouse Gas Mole Fractions of CH4 collected by the ICOS ATC, covering the period 1984-2024, including final quality-controlled Level 2 ICOS data, release 2022-1 and NRT data up to 1 February 2024.
 During the most recent period, a selected set of stations, after being labelled as ICOS stations, observations follow the ICOS Atmospheric Station specification V2.0.
-Measurements and data processing for all time series is described in Ramonet et al., 2020.

 This is the release of the observational data product for eddy covariance fluxes at 73 stations in the ecosystem domain, part of them outside the ICOS network, covering the period 1989-2020.
 The data are in the standard format used for the ICOS L2 ecosystem products and also used by other regional networks like AmeriFlux.